clee301/pokemon-team-builder/README.md

 # Pokemon Team Builder

-Pokemon Team Builder is a web application where the user is look up and add them to build their team.
+Pokemon Team Builder is a web application where the user is able to look up Pokemon and add them to build their team.

 # Description